The Exact WKB analysis for asymmetric scalar preheating

 The Wentzel - Kramers - Brillouin - Jeffreys(WKB or WKBJ) approximation is a well-known method for solving linear differential equations.
 Although the first term of the expansion normally gives an excellent approximate solution, the method is formally giving a divergent power series.
-The Exact WKB analysis(EWKB) considers the Borel resummation to solve this problem.
-In the EWKB, the starting point of the inverse Laplace transformation of the Borel resummation is determined by the first term of the expansion.
-Since the starting point of the inverse Laplace integration determines the Stokes phenomena in the EWKB, the Stokes lines are exact for the first term.
-Then, thanks to the Borel resummation, the Borel sum is extended to the complex $\eta$-plane, where $\eta$ is the expansion parameter.
-Moreover, after analytic continuation, the integration factor connecting the turning points can be determined exactly in some important cases of physics.
+The Exact WKB analysis considers the Borel resummation to solve this problem.
+Thanks to the Borel resummation, the Borel sum is extended to the complex $\eta$-plane, where $\eta$ is the expansion parameter corresponding to $\hbar^{-1}$.
 Using these ideas of the EWKB, one can guarantee calculations of the WKB expansion avoiding the infamous problems of the original formulation.

-A typical formulation of the EWKB uses $\eta\equiv \hbar^{-1}\gg 1$ for the expansion, instead of the small parameter $\hbar$.
-In this formalism, the ``Stokes'' and ``anti-Stokes'' lines could be inverted from the familiar definition of a physicist.
-Following Ref.\cite{Virtual:2015HKT}, our starting point is the ``Schr\"odinger equation'' in quantum mechanics given by
+The typical mathematician's formulation of the EWKB uses $\eta\equiv \hbar^{-1}\gg 1$ instead of $\hbar$.
+Following Ref.\cite{Virtual:2015HKT}, our starting point is the mathematician's ``Schr\"odinger equation'' given by

-Introducing the potential $V$ and the energy $E$, we define
+Introducing the ``potential'' $V$ and the ``energy'' $E$, we define